Open Access in Canada

 Open Access makes vital information accessible to all readers and researchers and brings together scholars from across the world.
 Thus, it is ideal for tackling global challenges such as climate change and cancer research that require urgent and coordinated attention.

 Canada is currently expanding its Open Access policy.
-If you want to learn more about Open Access generally, we have several articles that may interest you.
+Click here if you would also like to learn more about Open Access around the world.